NoahHA/web-serial-scraper/README.md

-# PDF generator for web serials
+# PDF Generator for Mother of Learning Web Serial

 This project generates PDFs containing the text for the popular web novel Mother of Learning by Domagoj Kurmaic.
 I used Selenium to web scrape the chapter text and FPDF to generate the PDFs.